-The Ordinary General Assembly of the Company of June 16, 2017, under the context of Stock Option Plan, approved the disposal of 2.566.520 stock options and the authorization to the Board of Directors regarding the settlement of procedures and details.
+The Ordinary General Assembly of the Company FOURLIS HOLDINGS SA of June 16, 2017, under the context of Stock Option Plan, approved the disposal of 2.566.520 stock options and the authorization to the Board of Directors regarding the settlement of procedures and details.
 The program will be implemented in four waves, with a maturity period of five years per wave.
 Options should be exercised within five years since their maturity date.
 In case that, after the grant some of the options remain undisposed, those options will be cancelled.
 The underlying price of each wave is the closing stock price on the day of General Assembly's resolution regarding the approval of the program.

 On 20/11/2017 the board of Directors granted 641.630 Stock Options, which are the first of the four waves.
-The underlying share price, to which conferred options reflect, is determined at the amount of 5,768 € per share which is the closing stock price of the share (adjusted with the share capital decrease which took place after the date of the General Assembly).
+The underlying share price, to which conferred options reflect, is determined at the amount of $5,768 \in \text{per share}$ which is the closing stock price of the share on the date of the General Assembly.